What is informal communication?

 Informal communication encourages an interchange of ideas, feelings and opinions that can generate a team spirit and a sense of inclusion for staff.
 It can also drive innovation in business.

-Social interactions, such as a quick catch up in the kitchen or a comment in passing, can be good for building rapport with staff and getting to know them.
+Social interactions, such as a quick catch up in the kitchen or a comment in passing, can help build trust and make it easier to get to know your team.
 Even conversing with staff about business issues, in a professional manner, can be used for informal communication.

 Informal communication in disciplinary situations can also be of great use.
 If an employee is not meeting the required standards, or is frequently late, an informal chat can often solve the problem.
 Simply having a quiet word with someone can help to press home a point that doesn’t need to be made formally, or be put on the record.